SabeinW/osticket-prereqs/README.md

 <img src="https://i.imgur.com/x35CbK3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Continue with the installation process by entering the database settings and credentials we made in HeidiSQL, then click install now.
+Continue with the installation process by entering the database settings and credentials we made in HeidiSQL, then click Install Now.
 </p>
 <br />